argilla-io/argilla-python/docs/how_to_guides/record.md

 === "As part of a `Record` object"
     You can also add suggestions to a record in an initialized `Record` object.

-    > Check the [Suggestions - Python Reference](../../reference/argilla_sdk/records/suggestions.md) to see the attributes, arguments, and methods of the `Suggestion` class in detail.
+    > Check the [Responses - Python Reference](../../reference/argilla_sdk/records/responses.md) to see the attributes, arguments, and methods of the `Suggestion` class in detail.

     ```python
     # Add records to the dataset with the label 'my_label'